Ticketing & Age Questions

 What are your Box Office hours?

-Box Office hours are 12-5 PM, Tuesday + Friday, and on nights when we have shows.
+Box Office hours are 12-5 PM, Monday, Wednesday, and Friday, plus on nights when we have events.
+We may be closed on or around holidays, when there’s inclement weather, or other unforeseen issues.
+Please check our social media pages for updates in abnormal times.
 Please note: on a busy show night, we may not be able to sell tickets for a future show until most of the guests for the night have been checked in.

 How old do I need to be to attend shows?